ArmaForces/Mods_AR/addons/AFM_PapaBear/README.md

 ## Credits

 - Developed by the [ArmaForces](https://github.com/ArmaForces) team.
 - Inspired by the original *Papa Bear* from **Operation Flashpoint: Cold War Crisis**, I have trained the voice model on the original game samples.
-All credist go to Bohemia Interactive
+All credits go to Bohemia Interactive

 ## License